Online Safety Tips for Parents

 For quick guidance about E-Safety click here.
 To report an urgent online matter click the CEOP reporting button at the foot of any page on our website.

 Children at Stoke Park Junior School are taught about the importance of online safety from an early stage.
-Children are introduced to SMART(Safe, Meet, Acceptable, Reliable, Tell) guidelines, which are displayed in all areas of the school) for keeping safe and are reminded of these regularly.
-In our most recent Ofsted report it was noted that "Pupils are particularly well informed about internet safety.
+Children are introduced to SMART(Safe, Meet, Acceptable, Reliable, Tell) guidelines, which are displayed in all areas of the school, for keeping safe and are reminded of these regularly.
+In our most recent Ofsted report it was noted that "Pupils are particularly well informed about Internet safety.
 They feel very well supported by a special email system set up for them to use, and know they will receive a response if they are worried about anything".
 Should you wish to report an issue concerning online safety please email firstname.lastname@example.org , pupils can also report an issue via one of our gold online safety worry boxes that are located around the school and in the reception area or their year group Online Safety Council member.

 Children and young people spend a lot of time online – it can be a great way for them to socialise, explore and have fun.
 But children do also face risks such cyber bullying or seeing content that’s inappropriate.
 That’s why it’s important for them to know how to stay safe online.